cantarino/imovel/README.md

 An application used to register houses available for buy and rental, built with Node, Typescript, GraphQL, TypeORM and React using NextJs to manage URLs and Chakra-UI as component library

-#### Example:

-This project is currently in development.
-No user interation available yet.

 ## Installation and Setup Instructions

 Clone down this repository.
 You will need `node` and `npm` installed globally on your machine. `yarn` is also fine.
 The steps need to be repeated in both server and web aplications.